 Rationality and Spirituality: Retrieving Jonathan Edwards for Understanding Religion and Spirituality in Human Experience Today

 Since spirituality reflects underlying beliefs about human existence and experience, there is a need for global theological reflection on the nexus between spirituality and rationality.
-Although post-Enlightenment thought bears a specious character and prejudice against Christian spirituality—even Christians are overly self-conscious of this burden, even “disenchanted” with medieval and early modern Christian spirituality—with postmodernity has come a renewed interest in spirituality.
+Post-Enlightenment thought bears a specious character and prejudice against Christian spirituality.
+Even Christians are overly self-conscious of this burden, even “disenchanted” with medieval and early modern Christian spirituality.
+But with postmodernity has come a renewed interest in spirituality.
 Some of the finest and most penetrating analysis of the rational and spiritual nature of religious experience is found in the writings of Jonathan Edwards, “America’s Augustine.”
 See Strobel, Neele, and Minkema, Jonathan Edwards: Spiritual Writings, The Classics of Western Spirituality (Paulist Press, 2019).

 For more information and registration visit the congress website www.jedcon.be.